Why TipsFromSurvivors exists is a question we all should ask and consider supporting.

 When people lose their homes, there are lessons never told as they fight for survival.
 Their lessons can be a gift to the future.

 I lost my own home to a fire in 2012 while severely handicapped.
 I almost died because the insurance company valued profit more than my life.
-If they had done the right thing from the start it would have been cheaper for the taxpayers and there would have been a lot less suffering.
+If they had done the right thing from the start it would have been cheaper for myself, the taxpayers and their shareholders, and there would have been a lot less suffering.

 Everyone who was a party to the details of that event was horrified by the way that it went.
 Rather than choosing to give up on humanity, I chose to fight and realize my dream of creating what I wanted when I needed it most; more collaborative and resilient communities.

 Now with 5 years of wisdom, investment in skills and witnessing the recovery from several MASSIVE firestorms, I have gathered immense wisdom that can save lives, help us ALL be more resilient or even prevent the loss of our homes.

 Thankfully some very seasoned people in disaster response and recovery agree that the publication I drafted can improve lives.